-When you create a document or presentation, follow the tips below to make sure it's readable by everyone, including people with disabilities.
+When you create a document or presentation, follow the tips below to make it more readable by everyone, including people with disabilities.

 Include alt text

 Include alternative text for images, drawings, and other graphics.
 Otherwise, screen reader users just hear "image."
 Some images automatically include alt text, so it's a good idea to verify that this automatic alt text is what you want.

 Add or edit alt text